mapbox/DEPRECATED-dispatch/README.md

 * `npm test` will run eslint then tape.
 * `npm lint` will only run eslint.
 * `npm unit-test` will only run tape tests.

+## Feature Roadmap

+The planned features and development roadmap for Dispatch can be found in the [Dispatch Roadmap](https://github.com/mapbox/dispatch/projects/1) GitHub project.

 ## Contributing